guyzmo/LeLoopOneLineLedDisplay/README.md

 HOW TO COMPILE
 ==============

-Use a damn arduino IDE, or get my Makefile from Arduino-Tools repository
+Use a damn arduino IDE, or just do :

+ % PORT=/dev/tty.damnUSBport make upload

+if you're using something else than an Arduino Uno, get it from :

+ % make list

+and do (with e.g. an Arduino duemilanove):

+ % ARDUINO=atmega328 PORT=/dev/tty.damnUSBport make upload

 WHERE TO GET THE SOURCES
 ========================